 - The spinal cord – an essential component of the central nervous system – extends from the base of the brain down to the lower back and is encased by the vertebral column.

-- Facet joints connect the back of each vertebra together and support movement in the spinal column.
+- Facet joints connect vertebrae together and support movement in the spinal column.

 - Synovium is a fluid-producing membrane that lubricates the facet joints.

-- Ligaments are bands of tissue with elasticity that keep vertebrae from slipping out of alignment.
+- Ligaments are flexible bands of tissue that keep vertebrae from slipping out of alignment.

-- Lamina is the part of each vertebrae that creates a thin bony “roof” over the spinal canal and spinal cord.
+- Lamina is the part of each vertebra that creates a thin, bony “roof” over the spinal canal and spinal cord.